SahilPatayar/python-mega-course/the-basics/basics.md

     An **kwargsparameter allows the function to be called with an arbitrary number of keyword arguments:
         Ex. def find_winner(**kwargs) - Keeps all the argument in a dict

+# File Processing

+    use "with" to open a file to close the file resource after use

+    files can be opened in mode like read, write, append

+    use help(open) to read more